Azure/trusted-internet-connection/README.md

 #### App Registration vs. Managed Identity

-The scenarios leverage app registration to create a Service Principle and an secret.
-The service principle and secret are used to authenticate the runbook to access the Log Analytics workspace.
-Managed Identity is another capability for the Automation account to access the Log Analytics workspace.
+The scenarios leverage an Azure AD App registration to create a Service Principal and a secret.
+That identity is used to authenticate the runbook to access the Log Analytics workspace.
+Managed Identity is another capability for the Automation account to access the Log Analytics workspace without the need to manage secrets.
 Organizations may utilize either method.

 ## Considerations